Georgetown University Police Department

 The Georgetown University Police Department (GUPD) is a campus police department responsible for providing security and law enforcement for Georgetown University's main campus and Medical Center in Washington, D.C., as well as properties owned by the university.

 Overview

 Upon application of the university, the members of the department are commissioned as special police officers by the Mayor of the District of Columbia, whose authority to commission officers derives from § 5–129.02 of the Code of the District of Columbia and which is in turn delegated to the Chief of Police of the Metropolitan Police Department.
 For this reason, Georgetown police officers have full powers of arrest on campus property.

+Officers attend a 3 month academy at the University of the District of Columbia.
+This academy is attended by most Special University Police Departments in Washington, D.C.

 In addition to law enforcement and patrolling the campus by foot, vehicle, and bicycle, the department provides self-defense training to members of the university, security for campus residences and high-profile events, and safety escorts throughout the Georgetown, Burleith, and Foxhall neighborhoods.
 Until 2013, the Georgetown University Police Department was named the Georgetown University Department of Public Safety (DPS).